-Figure 4 shows a typical connection diagram for the AD7813.
-The parallel interface is implemented using an 8-bit data bus, the falling edge of $\overline{\text{CONVST}}$ brings the BUSY signal high, and at the end of conversion the falling edge of BUSY is used to initiate an Interrupt Service Routine (ISR) on a microprocessor-see Parallel Interface section for more details.
-V{REF} is connected to a well decoupled V{DD} pin to provide an analog input range of 0 V to V{DD}.
-When V{DD} is first connected the AD7813 powers up in a low current mode, i.e., power-down.
-A rising edge on an internal $\overline{\text{CONVST}}$ input will cause the part to power up-see Power-Up Times.
+Figure 4 shows a typical connection diagram for the AD7819.
+The parallel interface is implemented using an 8-bit data bus, the falling edge of $\overline{\text{CONVST}}$ brings the BUSY signal high and at the end of conversion, the falling edge of BUSY is used to initiate an ISR on a microprocessor.
+(See Parallel Interface section for more details.)
+V{REF} is connected to a well decoupled V{DD} pin to provide an analog input range of 0 V to V{DD} .
+When V{DD} is first connected the AD7819 powers up in a low current mode, i.e., power-down.
+A rising edge on the $\overline{\text{CONVST}}$ input will cause the part to power up.
+(See Power-Up Times section.)
 If power consumption is of concern, the automatic power-down at the end of a conversion should be used to improve power performance.
 See Power vs. Throughput Rate section of the data sheet.